YaleUniversity/azure-resourcegroup-runbook-logicapp/README.md

 # Creation of Azure Resource Groups through Serverless Automation

 ## Introduction
 A resource group in Azure is a container that holds Azure resources such as virtual machine instances, virtual networks, storage accounts, etc. It provides an accounting and security context for the life cycle of resources within its scope.
 Access to the resources within the boundaries of this scope is granted to security principals (which take the form of users or applications) in Azure Active Directory.
 The degree of access is determined by the policies attached to the roles assigned to these security principals.

-The costs incurred by any Azure resources can be managed as a unit.
+Because resource groups comprise assets that should be managed together, they offer a convenient way to align the functionality provided by those resources to the costs that they incur.

+As an example, a resource group could contain the databases for an application in the productio environment.
+One could limit full access to these databases by assigning the `Owner` role to the users in the group of enterprise database administrators over the resource group.
+Furthermore, the total cost for running the databases for the applications in the production environment is reflected by the costs of the individual databases inside the resource group.

 Given its importance, a case can be made for an automated process that wraps sufficient business rules to enforce conformance in their creation.